tommac08/docsv2/sources/lighthouse.md

 ### Step 2: Prerequisite: Add an email to receive notifications

-If you have already set this up for Lighthouse once before, you can skip this and go to Step 2.
+**If you have already added email integration for lighthouse image watcher, go to Step 3**

 - Login to Shippable
 - Go to `Account Settings` on the top bar
 - Click on the Integrations tab on the right
 - Add a new Integration by adding a (+)
-- Integration Name: `Example: my-shippable-emailid` ```Tip:Use an integration name that's easy to remember; you will need this later```
+- Integration Name: `Example: my-shippable-emailid` (Tip:Use a description integration name you can remember)
 - Master Integration: On the dropdown, choose `Email Notification for imagewatchers`
 - Integration Type: Automatically set
 - Email Address: `your_name@email.com`